notrab/small-data-sf-workshop/README.md

 - All workspaces share the same schema (users, channels, messages)
 - Data in one workspace is completely separate from other workspaces
 - Schema updates (like adding the `direct_messages` table) apply to all workspaces automatically!

+### How does it work?

+1. A database can be created and tagged as a "schema" database.
+2. Other databases can be created that reference this schema database.
+3. When a migration is applied to the schema database:
+   - It's first run as a dry-run on the schema and all other associated databases.
+   - If successful, a migration job is created.
+   - Tasks are created for each database that references this schema.
+   - The migration is then applied to each referencing database.
+   - Finally, if all tasks succeed, the migration is applied to the schema database itself.
+4. The process is managed by a scheduler that handles the progression of jobs and tasks through various states (e.g. `WaitingDryRun`, `DryRunSuccess`, `WaitingRun`).
+5. During a migration, all databases are locked to write operations.
+6. Databases refencing a schema are prevented from making direct changes to their schema.

 ## Part 2: Per-User Database Schema (30 minutes)